This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 When will the requirements take effect?

-Once finalized and ratified, the AMLR will enter into force on the twentieth day following the day of its publication in the Official Journal of the EU.
-The current draft envisages that the AMLR will apply only two years after its entry into force, a period which should leave the European football industry sufficient time to prepare for the new requirements.
+The AMLR is not final yet; it still needs to be formally adopted by the Council.
+Once finalised and ratified, the AMLR will enter into force on the twentieth day following the day of its publication in the Official Journal of the EU.
+The AMLR will not apply for three years after its entry into force, and for five years for football agents and professional football clubs, a period which should give the European football industry sufficient time to prepare for the new requirements.

 Like many other businesses, sport has been used by criminals to launder money and derive illegal income.
 Football, being by far the most popular sport in the world, is an obvious candidate.